deficts/colebrook-white-app/README.md

-# lu-app
+# LU Decompositio
-Numercial methods project
+Numercial methods project, developed by Diego, Santiago and ODB with love ❤️